Xetnus/osm-finder/README.md

 ## Additional Information
 - Currently only tested on images with one highway intersecting two other highways/bridges.
 - Works best on images with unique intersections.
 - TODO: So, so much.
 There are many other directional parameters and hundreds of other map elements that, if I had enough time, could be leveraged to turn this project from a niche geolocation tool to a fully-featured geolocation suite.
+Integration between the front-end (UI) and back-end (Postgres), as well as hosting a public-facing website, would be crucial in making sure that this tool receives the widest adoption possible in the OSINT community.